CyberSyntek/i01-GesturesWithPython/README.md

 ![ServosAtRisk](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/1435675f-b96c-468e-bf9a-d00b4c320126)

-You really should not use these until you are very compfortable playing around with your servos.
+You really should not use these until you are very comfortable playing around with your servos.
 - Auto disable timers are important as they help prevent your servos from burning out.

 With the following example, we can disable the autoDisable timer within python and also re-enable it.